GeorgePasquali/algorithm-world/documents and docs/USEFUL_NODE_SNIPPETS.md

-#Read All files in current dirmmm
+#Read All files in current dir
 ```
 fs.readdir(testFolder, (err, files) => {
     console.log("Some log:");